 The Different Types of Stomach Cancer Treatments in Turkey

 In cancer diagnosis and treatment in our clinics and hospitals in Turkey, different types of doctors often work together.
-They aim at to creating a comprehensive treatment plan for patients combining different types of treatments.
+They aim to create a comprehensive treatment plan for patients by combining different types of treatments.
 This is called a multidisciplinary team.
-For stomach cancer, this team can include the following doctors:
+For stomach cancer, this team might include the following physicians :

-- A gastroenterologist, a doctor specializing in the digestive tract, including the stomach and intestines.
+- A gastroenterologist, a healthcare professional in digestive disorders, such as stomach and intestine issues.